Bundang Line: Service

-Trains ran every 4~5 minutes during rush hours & every 7~8 minutes during off peak hours between Wangsimni and Jukjeon.
+Trains ran every 4~5 minutes during rush hours and every 7~8 minutes during off peak hours between Wangsimni and Jukjeon.
 Trains run at half the frequency between Jukjeon and Suwon, except during rush hours.

 Most northbound trains terminated at Wangsimni.
 Some northbound trains continued one stop to Cheongnyangni, and the last few trains in the evening from Suwon terminated at Jukjeon.
 Half of all southbound trains head to Suwon, and the other half short-turn at Jukjeon.
 Express train service stopped at all stops between Wangsimni and Jukjeon, and thereafter at Giheung, Mangpo, Suwon City Hall and Suwon.
 The express service only operated during rush hours on weekdays.

 History

 Stations

 The negative sign is only a convention for distance notation from Wangsimni Station, the terminus of most services.

 Rolling Stock

 The Bundang Line used 43 Korail Class 351000 trains.
 Earlier trains were originally the same models used on Line 4, as they were all originally classified as Class 2000 trains.
 First generation trains (351-01~351-22) were introduced since the line's opening, second generation trains (351-23~351-28) were introduced when the Bundang Line was extended from Suseo to Seolleung in 2003, and third generation trains (351-29~351-43) were introduced as more extensions open.